MACHU PICCHU IN FEBRUARY

 How is Machu Picchu in February?
 February is also the month with the least sunshine in Machu Picchu and the entire region.
 During February, with the Inca trail Closed for maintenance works, Machu Picchu still receives visitors, and it doesn’t mean Machu Picchu is going to be with a handful of visitors but compared to other months, the crowds have reduced.
 At this time, most people travel by train from Cusco through the Sacred Valley tour and Ollantaytambo.
-The weather is warm and wet, meaning that there will be the presence of rains, but it doesn´t rain all the time, though.
-So in that condition, weather can get better or worse, it can be in your favor with bright skies, clouds could start lifting away and the sun to peek out, or it can be all the opposite.
+The weather is warm and wet, meaning that there will be the presence of rain, but it doesn´t rain all the time, though.
+So in that condition, the weather can get better or worse, it can be in your favor with bright skies, clouds could start lifting away and the sun to peek out, or it can be all the opposite.
 In the end, it can be both.

 When is the best time of the day to visit Machu Picchu in February?